Andrej-Antipov/Machinist_X99-G7_EFI/README.md

 * SATA disks
 * All USB ports
 * Sleep (only S1)
+* FileVault2

 ## Installation
+* Stock BIOS fix memory 1867 MHz
-* Follow BIOS settings from [Dortania's guiide](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/haswell-e.html#intel-bios-settings) + XHCI mode -> Smart Auto
+* XHCI mode -> Smart Auto
 * **Set your own SMBIOS serial numbers in config.plist**

 VoodooHDA.kext from addons have to copied to /Library/Extensions folder with command: sudo cp -R /Path to/VoodooHDA.kext /Library/Extensions/ ; sudo chown -R root:wheel /Library/Extensions/VoodooHDA.kext ; sudo chmod -R 755  /Library/Extensions/VoodooHDA.kext
+Confirm in the system settings

-To improove CPU performance use PMDrvr.kext driver from addons, set it up with WakeUpSCr applet.
+To improve CPU performance use PMDrvr.kext driver from addons, set it up with WakeUpSCr applet.
+Confirm in the system settings